christophernhill/rc_howtos/examples/ReadMe.md

 Online Resources For Introductory Material
 ==========================================

+Our shared cluster resources usually make use of the SLURM scheduler.
+Using the scheduler requires learning a few basic tricks, but once those are understood and learned the scheduler can be very useful for automating large, complicated sets of computational processing.
 The basic role of SLURM on a cluster is to provide a mechanisms to share the resources (espically compute devices (CPUs and GPUs), cores on CPUs and memory) amongst a set of workflow.
 SLURM tries to provide effective mechanisms